PRACTICAL INFORMATION

 DRESS CODE

-The dress code will be ‘smart business attire’ throughout the Congress with the exception of the Welcome Reception which will be business casual and the Gala Dinner where the dress code will be cocktail attire (lounge or dinner suit for men and cocktail dress/smart evening attire for ladies).
+The dress code will be ‘smart business attire’ throughout the Congress with the exception of the Welcome Reception which will be business casual and the Gala Dinner, where the dress code will be cocktail attire (lounge or dinner suit for men and cocktail dress/smart evening attire for ladies).

 INSURANCE